Payment Options and Insurance Information for Orthodontic Treatment

-Whether you need orthodontics in Mississauga or orthodontics in Sudbury, we make a commitment to providing you with affordable, high-quality treatment that fits your budget!
+Whether you need orthodontist in Mississauga or Sudbury, we make a commitment to providing you with affordable, high-quality treatment that fits your budget!
 We know that the cost of braces or Invisalign plays a factor in deciding whether to commence treatment.
 However, we believe that financial considerations should not be an obstacle to obtaining a confident and healthy smile.
 As a result, we offer the following payment options to meet your needs:

 - Low Monthly, No Interest Payment